Fellow Portrait

 Inside of the ‘water ATM’ is water purification technology that can be connected to any source.
 It can be tap water, borehole water, anything.
 It’s purified and you turn on the tap with the card and get the water you need.

-Since 2017, the company’s 74 Tap & Drink systems have brought safe, affordable water to more than 300,000 people in Rwanda and eastern Democratic Republic of the Congo, and it is now replicating the model in Central Africa Republic.
-Along the way, it has created 68 jobs and prevents 62 metric tons of CO2 emissions every month.
+Since 2017, the company’s 203 have brought safe, affordable water to more than 500,000 people in Rwanda, Democratic Republic of the Congo, and Central African Republic.
+Along the way, it has created 194 jobs, of which 86% are held by women, and prevents CO2 emissions as a result of climate-smart interventions.

-On tap in the next five years are plans to reach 2,750,000 people with affordable safe drinking water, create 685 jobs, and reduce emissions by a million metric tons monthly.
-“For our rural water supply solution, we had one plant and we are building more in rural areas.
-By around March of 2024 we will have about eight of these rural water supply systems,” Yvette says.
+On tap in the next five years are plans to reach 5,000,000 people with affordable, safe drinking water, create 2,000 jobs, and reduce emissions by a million tons yearly.

 These numbers represent real human impact.
-Incidences of water-related illnesses such as typhoid anddiarrhea have fallen dramatically in schools, directly translating to fewer school days missed.
-“We're talking about hundreds of millions of people in sub-Saharan Africa with no access to water and 300,000 is just a drop in the sea when you compare it to the size of the problem.
+Incidences of water-related illnesses such as typhoid and diarrhea have fallen dramatically in schools, directly translating to fewer school days missed.
+“We're talking about hundreds of millions of people in sub-Saharan Africa with no access to water and 517,000 is just a drop in the sea when you compare it to the size of the problem.
 The need is huge and abundant, but we're just getting started.”

 Yvette7.jpg